Stock market today: Wall Street rallies to records as Federal Reserve still sees rate cuts for 2024

-NEW YORK (AP) — U.S. stocks are rallying toward more records Wednesday after the Federal Reserve indicated it's still likely to deliver the cuts to interest rates this year that Wall Street craves, despite some discouragingly high inflation reports.
+NEW YORK (AP) — U.S. stocks rallied to records Wednesday after the Federal Reserve indicated it's likely to deliver the cuts to interest rates this year that Wall Street craves, despite some discouragingly high inflation reports.

-The S&P 500 was 0.7% higher in late trading and on track to set an all-time high for a second straight day.
+The S&P 500 jumped 46.11 points, or 0.9%, to 5,224.62 and set an all-time high for a second straight day.
+It's already run up 9.5% so far in this young year, which is a bit better than the average for a full year over the last two decades.

-After surveying its policy makers, the Fed said the median still expects the central bank to deliver three cuts to interest rates in 2024.
+Some of Wall Street’s nervousness coming into the day washed away after the Fed released a survey of its policy makers, which showed the median still expects the central bank to deliver three cuts to interest rates in 2024.
 That’s the same number as they had penciled in three months earlier, and expectations for the relief that such cuts would provide are a big reason U.S. stock prices have set records.

 Fed Chair Jerome Powell said he noticed the last two months' worse-than-expected reports, but they “haven’t really changed the overall story, which is that of inflation moving down gradually on a sometimes bumpy road towards 2%.
 That story hasn't changed.”